rtoal/ple/ruby/README.md

 To build and run Ruby programs on your local machine, download and install the most recent language version from the [Ruby home page](https://www.ruby-lang.org/en/) or use your favorite package manager.

-Programs in this folder can be run from the command line like so:
+Programs in this folder have been tested on ruby 3.4.2 can be run from the command line like so:

 ```
 ruby triple.rb